ManixI/ludumDare54/issues.md

  - [19] add 1up
  - [20] add points collectable
  - [21] add spike enemy
+ - [30] fix speed of player so constantly in motion
  - [31] swap platforms to ArrayList from linked list
  - [34] procedurally generate platforms as player moves